GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 This module is disabled if the [Classic Editor](https://wordpress.org/plugins/classic-editor/) plugin is active.

-Here is a short summary of the 3 fields.
-To see a more thorough description of them, please check the [Blocks module documentation](../../modules/schema-blocks/en.md).
+Below is a short summary of the 3 fields.
+Please check the [Blocks module documentation](../../modules/schema-blocks/en.md) for a more thorough description.

 ### `blocks`